 What Are The Best Snacks To Have If You Are Dieting?

-My Top 10 picks for the best low-calorie filling snacks that are easily found or made by yourself at home.
+My Top 10 picks for the best low-calorie snacks easily found or made by yourself at home.

 I think they are delicious and healthy of course, to keep your waistline the shape that you wish for.

 1. Popcorn.
 Why not?
 An ounce of air-popped popcorn will give you around 105 calories.
 It is the all-time family’s favorite over the weekend.
 Toss it with some cayenne, melted unsalted butter, or garlic powder while the popcorns are still hot.

 Nutrition facts: 1 cup (8g) gives you Cholesterol 0mg, Protein 1.0g, Carbs 6.2g, Fiber 1.2g, Starch 4.3g.
 More nutrients facts from the USDA link.

 2. Edamame (young soybeans).
 A few cups of boiled and tendered edamame is just one simple cool way in aiding weight loss.
 You can add a pinch of salt and sesame oil for added taste.

 Nutrition facts: 100g portion gives you Cholesterol 0mg, Protein 12g, Carbs 9g, Fiber 5.2g, Iron 2.27mg, high Potassium 436mg.
 More nutrients facts from the USDA link.

 3. Low-fat Greek yogurt.
 We know this type of yogurt is high in protein.
 Just add a small teaspoon of natural honey into a half cup of Greek yogurt, the taste is like having an afternoon dessert!
 Or you can add a teaspoon of unsalted sunflower seeds to it too.